Poker Stars Late Arrival in New Jersey a A Blessing In Disguise

+It is more than two years since New Jersey coordinated the launch of the online gambling industry.
+Now PokerStars has at last been able to join their iGaming brethren to launch their online poker platform in the Garden State.
 What would at first seem to be an extreme disadvantage for the PokerStars site, as they are entering into an already well established market - two years after the fact - may turn out to be a blessing in disguise for them, This is because PokerStars has now avoided all of the early issues that has plagued the New Jersey market.

 The Bottom lineAs long as PokerStars takes care of its business, it’s expected that they will have a lot of success in New Jersey compared to the first movers who came in and faced the problems.

 USA Gambling News